 String A string is a sequence of characters that is enclosed by double quotes.
+A string can also contain double guetos, but the guetos must be

 A string can also contain double quotes, but the quotes must be immediately preceded by a backslash.
 A backslash is represented in a string as \\.
 Quotes are not required if a string begins with a letter, and contains only letters, numbers, dashes (-), and underscores ().

 VCS also supports UTF-8 encoded values for some attributes.
-See "Localizable attributes" on page 64.

 Integer Signed integer constants are a sequence of digits from 0 to 9.
 They may be preceded by a dash, and are interpreted in base 10.
 Integers cannot exceed the value of a 32-bit signed integer: 21471183247.

-Boolean A boolean is an integer, the possible values of which are 0 (false) and 1 (true).
+Boolean A boolean is an integer, the possible values of which are 0 (false) and

+1 (true).